mz-design/PyCQ/README.md

 You can also use “Inno Setup” or “InstallShield” to compile windows installation file from this exe.
 GitHub link: https://github.com/mz-design/PyCQ

+Alternatively you can dawnload compiled applications at https://drive.google.com/drive/folders/13HQtb6TAIbM6Tfcey9NqujX9m3nG7wpP (see details in Q&A section 10)

 # Testing:
 All application modules were unit-tested prior delivery.
 Performed system test with 5 PCs (caller + 4 stations) – personal environment limitation (I have only 5 inhouse…)  😊
 Tested with Win-10 and Win-11 as well both ‘home’ and ‘Pro’ editions